 If there’s a fork in the road, take it.
 If I hadn’t come upon a book with an eye-opening, unsourced paragraph about the Huntington Pottery, and found out the author’s papers were archived in Philadelphia Museum of Art, I would never have searched the museum’s website.
 And if i hadn’t searched the website, I never would have come upon these:

-In 1912, Miss Clara B. Ray of Connecticut donated a set of potter’s tools from Huntington, NY to the Philadelphia Museum, now the Philadelphia Museum of Art.
+In 1912, Miss Clara B. Ray of Connecticut donated a set of potter’s tools from Huntington, NY to the Pennsylvania Museum, now the Philadelphia Museum of Art.

 Some people like tropical beaches.
 My idea of a fun vacation is an Amtrak train ride, a modest hotel room, and permission to search the archives of the Philadelphia Museum of Art.
 In 2017, I did just that.